montruks/NeuralNetwork/README.md

 ## Simulating the costs ##

-The aim of this project is studying the evolution of the epidemics in a population of $1000$ individuals using the $SIR$ model and finding the configuration that leads to the minimum cost.
+This project aims to study the evolution of the epidemics in a population of $1000$ individuals using the $SIR$ model and find the configuration that leads to the minimum cost.

 Firstly, we simulated the number of infections in the first $60$ days, starting from $S_0 = 999$, $I_0 = 1$.
 Every individual in $S$ has a small probability $p$ to get infected by an individual in $I$ and all the individuals in $I$ at time $t$ get removed at time $t + 1$.
 So, we could say that the number of infected people at time $t + 1$ is a random variable distributed as a binomial distribution